kwantam/synthres/README.md

     (4x+(1/2x||(1x+(1/6x)))) (13 units)

 Read this as above: 4 resistors in series with the parallel combination of two resistors plus the series combination of one resistor and the parallel combination of six more.

+### synthres.hs

+    $ make
+    ...stuff...
+    $ build/synthres 5 4
+    SRes (ResM (1 % 1),IntP [1 % 1,1 % 1,1 % 1,1 % 1])
+    5
+    5 % 4

+The user interface isn't really all that well developed at the moment.
+Adjust as you see fit.

+I plan to eventually have synthres.hs generate an image of the resulting network.

 ## License